sbadruddoja/sbadruddoja.github.io/_pages/about.md

 * August 2023: Started working as an Assistant Professor at California State University, Sacramento.
 * July 2023: Our paper "Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap" is accepted at "The Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications".
 * June 2023 : Our paper titled "Layerwise interoperability in metaverse: Key to next-generation electronic commerce" is accepted at "IEEE International Conference on Metaverse Computing, Networking and Applications (MetaCom)"
-* April 2023: Won "Best Poster Award" for Symposium on Hot Topics in Science of Security (HoTSoS 2023) organized by National Security Agency [NSA](https://sos-vo.org/group/hotsos#:~:text=The%20Hot%20Topics%20in%20the,April%202%2D4%2C%202024.)
+* April 2023: Awarded "Best Poster" for our poster titled "Making Smart Contracts Predict and Scale" at the Symposium on Hot Topics in Science of Security (HoTSoS 2023) organized by National Security Agency [NSA](https://sos-vo.org/group/hotsos#:~:text=The%20Hot%20Topics%20in%20the,April%202%2D4%2C%202024.)
-* December 2022: Won "People's Choice Award" for 3 Minute Thesis COmpetition organized by [UNT](https://tgs.unt.edu/3mt)
+* December 2022: Awarded "People's Choice Award" for 3 Minute Thesis Competition organized by [UNT](https://tgs.unt.edu/3mt)
 * December 2022: Completed the [Graduate Student Teaching Excellence Program (GSTEP)](https://clear.unt.edu/programs-initiatives/gstep) course .
-* November 2022: Won second place at the IEEE Metrocon Poster Competition 2022, organized by the Fort Worth Section of IEEE
+* November 2022: Awarded second place at the IEEE Metrocon Poster Competition 2022 for the poster titled "Can Blockchain Help AI?", organized by the Fort Worth Section of IEEE
 * October 2022: Presented his work on "Trusted AI with BLockchain to Empower Metaverse" at the Mathematical Institute of Serbian Academy of Science and Arts.
-* September 2022: Won the best paper award for " Making Smart Contracts Predict and Scale" paper at the IEEE International Conference on Blockchain Computing and Applications BCCA2022.
+* September 2022: Awarded the "Best Paper" for our paper titled "Making Smart Contracts Predict and Scale" paper at the IEEE International Conference on Blockchain Computing and Applications BCCA2022.
-* April 2022: Won the best poster layout award at the UNT Engineering Showcase Research Poster Competition.
+* April 2022: Awarded the "Best Poster Layout" at the UNT Engineering Showcase Research Poster Competition for the poster titled "Can Blockchain Help AI?".

 <!-- Getting started